Sindex42/orthogonal-quest/README.md

 So I can play the game
 I would like to be able to see a game screen

+As a game dev
+So I can build a map
+I would like the game world to be divided into a grid

 As a user
 So I can begin my quest
 I would like to be able to see a hero